driusan/dewm/src/ColumnManagement.md

 With our new ability to create columns with ctrl-shift-n, our startup policy of automatically creating a second column if the first one has something in it makes less sense.
-What if we want a single column?
+What if we want a single full width column?

 Let's update our Add Window to Workspace implementation to take out the special casing for the second column.
 If there's no columns it'll create one, if there's